Pranav-Dakshina/React_Email_Server/README.md

 ### Prerequisites

 The things you need to install on a system:
-    A text editor of choice
+   - A text editor of choice
-    Node and npm for package Management
+   - Node and npm for package Management
-    MongoDB for database purpose.
+   - MongoDB for database purpose.
-    A browser of choice
+   - A browser of choice
 ## Built With

 ## Authors
- Pranav Dakshinamurthy
+ - Pranav Dakshinamurthy
- Sreenivas Ayyalasomayajula
+ - Sreenivas Ayyalasomayajula
- Naveen Mathew Nathan
+ - Naveen Mathew Nathan

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments